Staff

 Benay O’Connell

-Benay works on our Youth and Families team, coordinating, teaching, and planning curriculum.
-She also helps coordinate the Children’s Garden at the Good Shepherd Center.
+Benay works as a project manager on our Youth and Families team, helping manage registration, camps, and field trips; teaching; and planning curriculum.
+She also helps coordinate the Children’s Garden at the Good Shepherd Center, managing the annual vegetable and flower beds (with the help of children and community volunteers).
 She loves to share her passion for gardening and the natural world with children and adults at Tilth Alliance!

 Market Programs Coordinator